 The day of wisdom tooth removal surgery:

-You will arrive to our office with a parent or guardian, fill out a bit of paperwork, and settle into our waiting area while we prepare the surgical suite.
+You’ll arrive at our office with a parent or guardian, fill out a bit of paperwork, and settle into our waiting area while we prepare the surgical suite.
 If you are “going to sleep” during your wisdom teeth removal procedure, you might be a little hungry or thirsty from 8 hours of fasting.
-It is important that you follow the guidelines for fasting to ensure your safety during your procedure.
+It’s important that you follow the guidelines for fasting to ensure your safety during your procedure.
 If you have elected to be sedated but do not adhere to the strict fasting guidelines, we will not be able to perform your surgery under IV sedation.
 You can learn more about sedation options here.
+(Link to sedation page)

 A member of our clinical team will take you from the waiting area to the clinical area, where we will collect your weight (for anesthesia administration and pain medication prescription) and check your blood pressure.
-Your mouth will be numbed with local anesthetic, and depending on your anesthesia decision, you may receive laughing gas to make you drowsy or medication via an IV in your arm.
-Your surgery should take 45 minutes or less and you will be on your way home in no time!
+Your mouth will be numbed with a local anesthetic, and depending on your anesthesia decision, you may receive laughing gas to make you drowsy or medication via an IV in your arm.
+Your surgery should take 45 minutes or less and you’ll be on your way home in no time.

 While we know it is very tempting for family members to film your reaction when you wake up after surgery, we ask that you wait to break out the cell phone recording until you exit the building.
-Given the number of patients in our office at any given time, we are committed to protecting our patient’s privacy and insist that others do the same.
+Given the number of patients in our clinic on a daily basis, we are committed to protecting our patient’s privacy and insist that others do the same.